-6. The recipient of a stop-work order may request a hearing to contest the validity of the order.
-If the enforcement agent finds that a hearing before the Planning Board is not practical in a reasonable time, the Chair or Vice-Chair of the Planning Board may review the order.
-A determination by the Chair or Vice-Chair has the same effect as if the Planning Board reviewed the order.
-The Planning Board or Chair, if applicable, must review the order de novo.
-If the violation is corrected and a plan of compliance prepared by the recipient of the order before the hearing is confirmed by the enforcement agent, the hearing must be cancelled.
+6. The recipient of a stop work order may request a hearing to contest the validity of the order.
+If the enforcement agent finds that a hearing before the Board is not practical in a reasonable time, the Chair or Vice-Chair of the Board may review the order.
+A determination by the Chair or Vice-Chair has the same effect as if the Board reviewed the order.
+The Board or Chair, if applicable, must review the order de novo.
+If the

-- 7. At the Planning Board hearing, the enforcement agent must justify to the Planning Board the grounds and reasoning to issue the order.
-The recipient must explain why the order should be discontinued, and may propose a plan of compliance indicating how and when the violations will be corrected.
-The Planning Board must decide if the order should be continued, modified or rescinded, and if a plan of compliance should be approved.
-The Planning Board's decision that a stop-work order must continue revokes any underlying Planning Board approvals for the entire project or any part of the project as the Planning Board specifies until the violation is corrected. - 8.
-A Planning Board decision to continue or modify an order may be the subject of a petition for judicial review to the Circuit Court under the rules for the review of administrative agency actions. - 9.
-A stop-work order must be rescinded when the Planning Board or the enforcement agent finds that all violations specified in the order have been satisfactorily corrected, which determination must not be unreasonably withheld, or the Planning Board approves a compliance plan that addresses any uncorrected violation. - I. Other Remedies.
-The authority in this Section to issue civil fines, administrative civil penalties and impose stop work orders are in addition to any other authority of the Planning Board to enforce its actions, including seeking injunctive, declaratory, or other relief.
-The decision to pursue one remedy does not preclude the Planning Board from pursuing any other available remedy. - J. Authority of the Office of the General Counsel.
-The General Counsel of the Maryland-National Capital Park and Planning Commission may prosecute and take any other necessary legal action regarding any violation under this Section. - K. Exclusive Authority.
-The Planning Board or its designee has exclusive authority to enforce violations of a Planning Board action and any violations of this Chapter.
+- violation is corrected and a plan of compliance prepared by the recipient of the order before the hearing is confirmed by the enforcement agent, the hearing must be cancelled. - 7.
+At the Board hearing, the enforcement agent must justify to the Board the grounds and reasoning for issuing the order.
+The recipient must explain why the order should be discontinued and may propose a plan of compliance indicating how and when the violations will be corrected.
+The Board must decide if the order should be continued, modified, or rescinded, and if a plan of compliance should be approved.
+The Board's decision that a stop work order must continue suspends any underlying Board approvals for the entire project or any part of the project as the Board specifies until the violation is corrected. - 8.
+A Board decision to continue or modify an order may be the subject of a petition for judicial review to the Circuit Court under the rules for the review of administrative agency actions. - 9.
+A stop work order must be rescinded when the Board or the enforcement agent finds that all violations specified in the order have been satisfactorily corrected, which determination must not be unreasonably withheld, or the Board approves a compliance plan that addresses any uncorrected violation. - I. Other remedies.
+The authority in this Section to impose civil fines, administrative civil penalties, and stop work orders is in addition to any other authority of the Board to enforce its actions, including seeking injunctive, declaratory, or other relief.
+The decision to pursue one remedy does not preclude the Board from pursuing any other available remedy. - J. Authority of the Office of the General Counsel.
+The General Counsel of the Maryland-National Capital Park and Planning Commission may prosecute and take any other necessary legal action regarding any violation under this Section. - K. Exclusive authority.
+The Board or its designee has exclusive authority to enforce violations of a Planning Board action and any violations of this Chapter.
 The authority granted in this Chapter supersedes any other authority to enforce a Planning Board action granted to any other County or State agency.

-Section 10.7 Amendment of Chapter
+Section 10.7.
+Amendment of Chapter

-The procedures for amending Chapter 50 must satisfy Section 23-104 of the Land Use Article, Maryland Code and the Council Rules of Procedure.
-Any bill introduced to amend this Chapter expires 18 months after its introduction if it is not approved.
+- A. Procedures.
+The procedures for amending Chapter 50 must satisfy Section 23-104 of the Land Use Article, Maryland Code, and the Council Rules of Procedure. - B. Hearing.
+A public hearing under the Council Rules of Procedure is required. - C. Expiration.
+Any subdivision regulation introduced to amend this Chapter expires 18 months after its introduction if it is not approved.